google-research/circuit_training/README.md

 Our hope is that *Circuit Training* will foster further collaborations between academia and industry, and enable advances in deep reinforcement learning for Electronic Design Automation, as well as, general combinatorial and decision making optimization problems.
-Capable of optimizing chip blocks with over hundreds of macros, *Circuit Training* automatically generates floor plans in hours, whereas baseline methods often require human experts in the loop and can take months
+Capable of optimizing chip blocks with hundreds of macros, *Circuit Training* automatically generates floor plans in hours, whereas baseline methods often require human experts in the loop and can take months.

 Circuit training is built on top of [TF-Agents](https://github.com/tensorflow/agents) and [TensorFlow 2.x](https://www.tensorflow.org/) with support for